department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-findings.md

 </details>

-3. **Top tasks also varied by participant age**, with older participants favoring health care and burial, while younger participants more focused on education benefits and payment history.
+4. **Top tasks varied by participant age**, with older participants favoring health care and burial, while younger participants more focused on education benefits and payment history.

 <details>
   <summary>Click to show details</summary>